Tuition Exchange Scholarship

 Students may not receive a Tuition-Exchange Scholarship in combination with any other Tulane merit scholarship or ROTC scholarship.
 Students may combine an award with a partial athletic scholarship.
 Students also may also qualify for need-based aid.

 Dependents are sponsored for one year at a time.
 Sponsorship may be renewed if the employee maintains eligibility and if the family completes and submits by the specified deadline the required applications for participation.
 Sponsorship is limited to a maximum of four years or 8 semesters.
 Students receiving sponsorship after their first year of enrollment will be eligible to receive sponsorship for the customary number of years left in their program.

 Awards are made for one year only.
-Renewal import students must maintain a cumulative 2.300 GPA, maintain full-time enrollment (at least 12 hours) each semester in one of Tulane's full-time divisions (i.e., Newcomb, Paul Tulane, Business, Engineering, Architecture) and continue to be sponsored by the exporting institution to renew Tuition Exchange scholarships at Tulane.
+Renewal import students must maintain a cumulative 2.300 GPA, maintain primary full-time undergraduate enrollment (at least 12 hours) each semester in one of Tulane's full-time divisions (i.e., Newcomb-Tulane College, School of Business, School of Science & Engineering, School of Liberal Arts, School of Architecture, School of Public Health) and continue to be sponsored by the exporting institution to renew Tuition Exchange scholarships at Tulane.
 Tulane sends out renewal certifications to the exporting institution after review of the student's spring semester grades and enrollment hours.

 University Financial Aid, New Orleans, LA 70118 504-865-5723 email@example.com